derivia/study-notes/notes/WEB.md

 #### Contrast

-Learn how the principles of contrast can help you when designing.

 * [ ] [Designing with contrast: 20 tips from a designer](https://www.canva.com/learn/contrasting-colors/)
 * [ ] [Contrast Design principle of Graphic Design](https://www.youtube.com/watch?v=r0SAPEw0ru4)
 * [ ] [Contrast In Design](https://www.designcontest.com/blog/contrast-in-design/)
 * [ ] [Fully understanding contrast in design](https://www.webdesignerdepot.com/2010/09/fully-understanding-contrast-in-design/)

 #### Repetition

-Learn how the principles of repetition can help you when designing.

 * [ ] [Repetition Design principle of Graphic Design](https://www.youtube.com/watch?v=u55BW6WBqVU)
 * [ ] [Repetition Principle of Design](https://254-online.com/repetition-principle-of-design/)